processwire/processwire-issues/CONTRIBUTING.md

 ## Code of conduct

 This project adheres to the Contributor Covenant [code of conduct](https://github.com/processwire/processwire-issues/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
+Please report unacceptable behavior to [github@processwire.com](mailto:github@processwire.com).

 ## Before submitting a bug report